ckotzbauer/sbom-operator/job-images/vcn/README.md

 ## Notes

+- The VCN-Job-Image is only available for amd64.
 - The Pod-Name, Pod-Namespace and the cluster-name are stored as notarization-attributes.
 - Environment variables from on the operator prefixed with `SBOM_JOB_` are passed to the job without the prefix.
 - Use the `SBOM_JOB_VCN_EXTRA_ARGS` env to pass custom flags to the `vcn notarize` command.